geeksforsocialchange/DCTCMCR/src/index.md

 It's just normal writing that you seperate with a blank line.

-You can add links like [this one](www.duckduckgo.com) using brackets.
+You can add links like [this one](https://www.duckduckgo.com) using brackets, external links require full address including the protocal eg. `https://`.

 You can also make things _italic_ or **bold** using stars.